rafiq15/RedisPubSub/README.md

 ## License

 This project is for educational purposes.
-All code is provided AI-generated.
+All code is AI-generated.